Koredotcom/docs/docs/xo/usecases/import-and-export-knowledge-graph.md

 3. Based on the preferred format: click **Export JSON** or **Export CSV**.

-> **Note**: Please read the warning message shown below before clicking **Confirm**.
+> **<p style="color:#1338BE">NOTE</p>** Please read the warning message shown below before clicking **Confirm**.
 To learn more about caching challenges and strategies, click [here](https://aws.amazon.com/builders-library/caching-challenges-and-strategies/#:~:text=Caches%20are%20also%20susceptible%20to%20poisoning%20attacks%2C%20in%20which%20a,will%20see%20the%20malicious%20value).

 ![export caching message](../usecases/images/export-caching-notice-message.png "export caching message")